codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

     }

 By default, the system will look within ``CodeIgniter\Language\en\Validation.php`` for the language strings used within errors.
-In custom rules you may provide error messages by accepting an $error variable by reference in the second parameter::
+In custom rules, you may provide error messages by accepting a $error variable by reference in the second parameter::

     public function even(string $str, string &$error = null): bool